acdh-oeaw/VELD_spec/README.md

 invalid:

-`foo` is not a scalar, but a more complex mapping
+`foo` is not a scalar, but a mapping

 ```
 root: